How to Seal Water Based Markers: Quick & Easy Guide!

 When sealing water-based markers, it’s important to select the appropriate sealant to ensure long-lasting and vibrant artwork.
-There are a few key factors to consider when choosing the right sealant for your project:

 - Compatibility with water-based ink